prafullKrRj/NotesApp-Client/README.md

 The backend code for this application is available in a separate repository.
 You can find it [here](https://github.com/prafullKrRj/NotesApp).

+## 🐞 Known Issues

+There are some errors currently present in the app.
+These issues are being worked on and will be fixed in future updates.

 ## 🛠 Dependencies

 - **🖌 [Jetpack Compose](https://developer.android.com/jetpack/compose):** For building the UI in a declarative manner.